 Most readers will know the business well, or at least its products, so I’ll keep the introduction brief.
-Firstly, a word on the the breadth of its drinks portfolio.
-The company has a hand in just about every product category you can think of.
-Whether it be rum or vodka, beer or whiskey, Diageo has it covered.
-It owns around a quarter of the world’s top one-hundred brands.
-Well-known brands in its stable include the likes of Smirnoff vodka, Gordon’s gin, Captain Morgan rum and Johnnie Walker scotch.
-It also owns famed beer brand Guinness.
+Firstly, a word on the breadth of its drinks portfolio, which is massive.
+It owns around a quarter of the world’s top one-hundred brands: well-known names include the likes of Smirnoff vodka, Gordon’s gin, Captain Morgan rum and Johnnie Walker scotch.
+Diageo also owns famed beer brand Guinness.
 Sales of scotch account for around 25% of the company’s total, with beer and vodka representing another 16% and 11% respectively.

 Typically, this one is a very stable business since alcohol sales don’t really depend on the wider economy.
 Of course, this is anything but a typical year for most firms.
 The company obviously sells its goods to bars, restaurants, nightclubs and so on, and this accounts for around a third of total sales.
 Diageo has withdrawn profit guidance for FY20 for obvious reasons.

 On that note, I’m not sure it is worth talking too much about COVID-19.
-The above notwithstanding, I note that analysts still expect the company to make around £2,600m in net profit this year.
-That is on the back of revenue estimates of just under £12,000m.
-Diageo’s financial year ended in June, so most of it was not affected by the pandemic.
-Obviously that means the hangover will last well into its fiscal 2021.
+The above notwithstanding, analysts still expect the company to make around £2.6bn in net profit this year.
+That is on the back of revenue estimates of just under £12bn.
+Diageo’s financial year ended in June, so most of it was not affected by COVID-19.
+Obviously that also means the hangover will last well into its fiscal 2021.

-Now, before the pandemic the company was targeting mid-single-digit revenue growth with EBIT growth a point or so higher.
+Before the pandemic, the company targeted mid-single-digit revenue growth and EBIT growth a point or so higher.
 COVID-19 obviously wrecks that, with analysts now expecting the company to only earn 120 pence per share in FY21.
 That puts the stock at 23.5x forward earnings.
-The current dividend yield works out to around 2.50% based on a TTM dividend of 69.9 pence.
+The current dividend yield works out to around 2.50% based on a TTM dividend of 69.9 pence per share.

 That may look somewhat rich, but this does not factor in current interest rates.
 I mention the fixed income environment nearly all of my articles now because it’s not really something that can be ignored.
 The 2.50% dividend yield that Diageo currently sports is hardly unattractive given ten-year UK government debt currently offers a yield of just 0.15%.
 The former can also grow each year, unlike the latter.
 This will keep Diageo stock from falling too much in my view.

-Longer-term, I don’t really see why the company won’t get back into the swing of things post-FY21.
-The company’s current plight remains largely a result of the unique public health situation.
-After that, Diageo reckons that 750m people in the developing world will soon be wealthy enough to afford its premium brands.
+Longer-term, I don’t really see why the company won’t get back into the swing of things after FY21.
+After all, its current plight remains largely a result of a unique public health situation rather than anything intrinsic at the firm.
+Looking slightly further ahead, Diageo reckons that 750 million people in the developing world will soon be wealthy enough to afford its premium brands.
 North America and Europe – which currently account for most of profit – will remain a stable base.

 Using the growth figures from above, it seems reasonable to assume that the stock can grow per-share profit in the 8% per annum region.
-The extra bump above EBIT growth comes from the long-term impact of stock buybacks funded largely from retained earnings.
+The extra bump above EBIT growth comes from the long-term impact of stock buybacks funded internally from retained earnings.
 Add that onto our 2.50% dividend yield, and we are looking at a double-digit compounder.
 Factoring in some long-term multiple contraction – that is assuming that interest rates eventually rise – only knocks that down a point or so.
-For such a high quality business that strikes me as more than acceptable right now.
+That strikes me as more than acceptable for such a stable and high quality business.